 She has gained extensive international experience in consulting and investment banking, having been a Partner at McKinsey and Managing Director at Goldman Sachs.
 From 2009 to 2012, Dr Nevistic was a Group Managing Director and Head of Corporate Development at UBS, where she was part of the senior executive team that restructured the bank's operations following the financial crisis.
-She currently runs her own advisory boutique, focusing on corporate strategy and business transformations, and also serves as a Non-Executive Director at Samskip BV, Atlantic Grupa d.d. and Constellation Acquisition Corp I.
+She currently runs her own advisory boutique, focusing on corporate strategy and business transformations, and serves as a Non-Executive Director at Atlantic Grupa d.d. and since May 2023 at Kuehne + Nagel International AG.
+She is also a member of the Advisory Board of the Zagreb School of Economics and Management.

-Dr Nevistic supports various non-profit organisations and is a member of the Finance Committee of the Swiss Study Foundation, and was a trustee at the Swiss Institute/Contemporary Art New York.
+Dr Nevistic supports various non-profit organisations, was a member of the Finance Committee of the Swiss Study Foundation, and a trustee at the Swiss Institute/Contemporary Art New York.

-13. Guillaume Pictet Non-executive Director Swiss, born 1950
+12. Guillaume Pictet Non-executive Director Swiss, born 1950

-Mr Pictet was appointed to the Board as a Non-executive Director in 2010 and is a member of the Governance and Sustainability, Audit, Compensation and Nominations Committees.
+Mr Pictet was appointed to the Board as a Non-executive Director in 2010 and is a member of the Governance and Sustainability, Audit and Compensation Committees, and was a member of the Nominations Committee until April 2022.